 So, you’re ready to buy a home.
 Congratulations!
 Home ownership is a big step and you should pat yourself on the back because you’re about to make one of the most rewarding financial purchases ever.

 A first mortgage doesn’t mean that it is your first time taking out a mortgage; it refers to the primary lien against the real estate you wish to buy.
-Although most people have never taken out a mortgage before when they apply for their first one, it always refers to the property itself, not your level of home buying.
-Your mortgage is a...Read More
+Although most people have never taken out a mortgage before when they apply for their first one, it always refers to the property itself, not your level of home buying....Read More

 A property can have many loans against it.
 Your first mortgage is the first charge against the property.
 If you take out a second mortgage it becomes the second charge against the property.
 Lenders consider second mortgages risky but that doesn’t mean you shouldn’t apply for one.

 Basically, a supplementary loan is taken out against your home on top of your first mortgage.
 However, if you default on your payments and your property is seized, the first mortgage would be paid out first.
-Lenders who hold your second...Read More
+Lenders who...Read More

 As someone who is self-employed, you probably have your hands full.
 Whether you run your own business or freelance for someone else’s, there are many factors you have to deal with on a daily basis to ensure you collect enough income to stay afloat.
 Adding home ownership to the mix can be quite the accomplishment.
 So, how does someone who is self-employed get a mortgage?